platima/Ad-Shield_Fix/README.md

 A TamperMonkey script that prevents intrusive ad-enforcement popups and overlay messages on Slashdot while maintaining site functionality.

-**NOTE:** This is specifically tested and working with Chrome on Windows, and with TamperMonkey.
-It has also been tested with uBlock Origin running with no issues.
-It *may* work in Firefox, and it *should* work on macOS, but this is untested.
+**NOTE:** This is specifically tested and working on Windows.
+It *should* work on macOS, but this is untested.
 If you are having issues, please see [Troubleshooting](#-troubleshooting).

 ## 📋 Table of Contents
 - [Overview](#-overview)